 In determining the NRV of inventories, the Group considers inventory obsolescence based on specific identification and as determined by management for inventories estimated to be unsaleable in the future.
 The Group adjusts the cost of inventories to the NRV at a level considered adequate to reflect any market decline in the value of the recorded inventories.
 The Group reviews, on a continuous basis, the product movement, changes in customer demands and introduction of new products to determine whether these items should still be used in operations or otherwise disposed of and identifies inventories which are to be written-down to NRV.
 The amount and timing of recorded expenses for any period would differ if different judgments were made or different estimates were utilized.
 An increase in inventory obsolescence and market decline would increase recorded operating expenses and decrease current assets.

-Inventories amounted to P226,959,760 and P201,392,446 as at December 31, 2019 and 2018, respectively.
-The loss on inventory write-down amounted to nil for the years ended December 31, 2019 and 2018 and P2,336,269 for the year ended December 31, 2017 (see Note 5).
+Inventories amounted to P304,939,112 and P226,959,760 as at December 31, 2020 and 2019, respectively.
+The loss on inventory write-down amounted to nil for the years ended December 31, 2020, 2019 and 2018 (see Note 5).